 Eternal Darkness

 This game almost singlehandedly created a new genre of sanity-based psychological horror (and we haven’t seen much of it since!).
 I didn’t play this game until the waning days of the GameCube (my roommates and I picked it up senior year of college) but we had an absolute blast playing through it.
-Its genuinely scary, and the time-hopping, character-swapping story is intriguing and well told.
+It‘s genuinely scary, and the time-hopping, character-swapping story is intriguing and well told.
 Check it out if you haven’t! (then join me in constantly hoping we see a sequel someday!)

 Lasting impacts